 - The 'Filter Lookup Values' form opens with the ability to search the relevant values

-- To select a value, either double-click on the relevant record or select the radio button in front of the lookup value and click the button Return Selected Record.
+- To select a value, double-click on the relevant record or select the radio button in front of the lookup value and click Return Selected Record.

 - Lookup functionality also populates any related field values.
-For example, selecting Requisition Business Unit will also fill the value in the Requisition Business Unit ID field.
+For example, selecting Header Supplier will also fill the values in the 'Header Supplier Number' and 'Header Supplier Site' fields.

 The Template Details section of the User Preferences includes Template Version, Active Dates and Allowed Users.

 Whenever the user is asked to provide the Template Details (e.g. by the Simplified Loader Support team), the version details can be displayed by clicking on User Preferences in the Setup section of the Simplified User Toolbar display the window below.